 - B.7 Authorized Providers.
 DBA International is an authorized provider of continuing education credit for the Certification Program.
-The Educational Requirements Committee may designate additional authorized providers based on the following: - (1) Demonstrated excellence in providing educational instruction in the subject matter that is qualified for continuing education credit; - (2) Compliance with the provisions contained in paragraph B.8 below; and - (3) Timely response to a Request for Proposals (RFP) that shall be posted from timeto-time on the DBA website seeking interested parties wishing to become an authorized provider of the Certification Program.
-The Educational Requirements

-Committee shall provide any additional requirements for participation in the RFP, including but not limited to fees, length of authorization, and renewal criteria.
+The Educational Requirements Committee may designate additional authorized providers based on the following: - (1) Demonstrated excellence in providing educational instruction in the subject matter that is qualified for continuing education credit; - (2) Compliance with the provisions contained in paragraph B.8 of this Appendix; and - (3) Application requirements for participation, including but not limited to fees, length of authorization, and renewal criteria.